A Man Alone (Star Trek: Deep Space Nine): Home video release

 "Past Prologue" was released with "A Man Alone" on September 24, 1996 on LaserDisc in the United States.

 On February 8, 1997 this episode was released on LaserDisc in Japan as part of the half-season box set 1st Season Vol. 1.
 This included episodes from "Emissary" to "Move Along Home" with both English and Japanese audio tracks.

 The first home media release of the episode was on VHS cassette in the United States on September 10, 1996.
 It was part of the initial launch of cassettes by Paramount Home Video which saw the first six episodes released and was on a single episode cassette.

-This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.
+This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes over 48 discs.
 It was released on DVD as part of the season one box set on June 3, 2003.